 Redd surveys conducted downstream of the former SCD confirm improvements in spawning habitat and increased spawning success in the lower river over the last 25 years.
-Additionally, juvenile steelhead rescued from the lower river that survive to adulthood may return to reaches lower in the river to spawn.
+Additionally, juvenile steelhead rescued and relocated from the lower river, survive to adulthood and return to reaches in the river to spawn contributing to the overall adult population.

-Variability in adult steelhead counts results from:
+Annual variability in adult steelhead counts result from: